August 19, 2015

 Move the reflection layer below the original image.

-Step 14: Add a Layer Mask to the Reflection Layer
+14. Add a Layer Mask to the reflection's layer.

-Now add Layer Mask to the Reflection Layer.
-Click on the reflection layer to make sure it's selected then click the Add layer mask button at the bottom of the Layers dialog or else you can choose Layer>Mask>Add Layer Mask.
+Click on the reflection layer to make sure it's selected then click the Add layer mask button at the bottom of the Layers dialog (Layer>Mask>Add Layer Mask).
 Choose White (Full Opacity).

 Choose Layer>Mask>Add Layer Mask.